Xfers/docs/source/index.md

 Capture the payment of an existing, uncaptured, cash on delivery charge.
 This is the second half of the two-step payment flow, where first you created a charge with the `cash_on_delivery` option set to true.

-Uncaptured cash on delivery payments convert exactly seven days after they are created.
-If they are not cancelled by that point in time, they will be marked as completed and the funds will be automatically release to you.
+Uncaptured cash on delivery payments expires exactly seven days after they are created.
+If they are not captured by that point in time, they will be marked as refunded and will not be capturable.

 #### HTTPS Request
 `POST https://sandbox.xfers.io/api/v3/charges/<id>`